 Composite plastic roof shingles are another newer product made from recycled materials.
 These shingles offer the benefits of both metal and rubber roofs in one product.
 Composite shingles are weather-resistant, durable, and can be installed on many different types of roofs.

-They tend to break down much faster than any other material, but because they’re made from recycled materials and are eco-friendly, some homeowners don’t mind replacing them more often.
+These types of roof shingles tend to break down much faster than any other material, but because they’re made from recycled materials and are eco-friendly, some homeowners don’t mind replacing them more often.

 Pros: